@chronark

 Yes.
 Transparent PNGs stay transparent, and you can remove backgrounds before export when the original file is a photo or a solid-background image.

 Yes.
-Start with a still upload, add a classic effect for a light loop, or run Super Animation when you want more expressive motion from the same source image.
+Start with a still upload, add a classic effect for a light loop, or run Super Animation when you want more expressive motion from the same image you upload.

 Animated Emoji Maker